Heber C. Kimball: Death

 A personal friend of Kimball wrote, one night at family prayers, Kimball said that "the angel Moroni had visited him the night before and informed him that his work on this earth was finished, and he would soon be taken!"
 Kimball died the following day on June 22, 1868, at age 67, in Salt Lake City, Utah Territory, from the effects of a fall.
 He was buried in the Kimball-Whitney Cemetery (40.772949, -111.889755), located on the south slope of what's now known as Capitol Hill, an area then called "Heber's Bench" after him.

 Family

 Kimball received private instruction from Joseph Smith on plural marriage (polygamy).
 Initially reluctant, Kimball accepted the responsibility and married a second wife, Sarah Noon.
-His first wife, Vilate Murray Kimball, accepted plural marriage and welcomed the additional wives as sisters.
+His first wife, Vilate Murray Kimball, accepted plural marriage after reportedly claiming independent revelation directly to her that it matched what "the Lord has shown me” and welcomed the additional wives as sisters.
 Heber and Vilate agreed to give their 14-year-old daughter Helen Mar as a plural wife of Joseph Smith.
 Kimball considered the marrying of multiple wives an expression of his faith in and obedience to God: "I have noticed that a man who has but one wife, and is inclined to that doctrine, soon begins to wither and dry up, while a man who goes into plurality [of wives] looks fresh, young, and sprightly.
 Why is this?
 Because God loves that man, and because he honors His work and word."